davidmintz/court-interpreters-office/docs/documentation/setup.md

 ```

 The `contact` array is injected into the main layout and into some email templates.

-The `permissions` section is currently not
-in use and can be left as is.
+The `permissions` settings are used to determine under what conditions, if any, read-access to the
+Interpreters schedule is allowed to anonymous users.
+The value of this is for contract interpreters who
+legitimately need to see the schedule, but since they do not have user accounts they can never log in.

+If the *host domain* is one you know to be running on a private network, anyone
+using the application is presumptively authorized to be inside that network, so you may wish to enable
+anonymous schedule access by adding that host name to the `host_domains_allowed` array.
+The `anonymous_ips_allowed`
+applies similar logic in reverse.
+If, for example, you know a particular IP address to be that of the gateway in front
+of a private network, you may wish to add it to the `anonymous_ips_allowed` array.

+If you simply leave this `permissions` array untouched, all users will be required to be authenticated
+in order to view the Interpreters schedule.

 The `max_login_failures` variable refers to how many consecutive failed logins are permitted
 before a user account is disabled.
 You can set this value pretty high if you like, but currently you cannot set it to
 zero to mean unlimited.
 The default (six) seems sensible.